 Does that mean that the demand for anime is decreasing?

 My next fact might answer that question.

-Before I continue I have an answer for you.
-How many anime do you think are produced each year?
+Before I continue, I have a question for you: How much anime do you think are produced each year?
 Try to guess.

 Yes, there was an increase of almost 100 anime produced per year in the last decade, but there is a concern in the past years about the production of anime.
 Let me explain to you:

-In 2016, the number of anime produced per year reached its peak, with 356 record anime.
+In 2016, the number of anime produced per year reached its peak, with a record of 356 anime.
 Since 2017 though, as you can see in the graph, that number has been decreasing.
 In 2020, it is estimated that 278 anime were produced, meaning that it was a decrease of 22% from 2016 to 2020.

 Is it due to a loss in demand for anime?

 In 2019, the decrease in production was likely caused by a decrease in sales in the Chinese market, on top of the postponement of TV broadcasts in Japan.